SpankChain/spankbank/Readme.md

 ### withdrawStake

-Used by stakers to withdraw their staked SPANK after their stake's `endingPeriod` has passed.
+Used by stakers to withdraw their staked SPANK after their stake's `endingPeriod` has passed or after the SpankBank has been closed via `voteToClose`.

 1. Updates the period.
-2. Transfers the staked SPANK to the staker.
-3. Sets the `staker.spankStaked = 0` to prevent withdrawing excess SPANK.
+2. Sets the `staker.spankStaked = 0` to prevent withdrawing excess SPANK.
+3. Transfers the staked SPANK to the staker.

 ```
     function withdrawStake() public {
         updatePeriod();

         Staker storage staker = stakers[msg.sender];

-    require(currentPeriod > staker.endingPeriod);
+        require(staker.spankStaked > 0, "staker has no stake");

+        require(isClosed || currentPeriod > staker.endingPeriod, "currentPeriod less than endingPeriod or spankbank closed");

+        uint256 spankToWithdraw = staker.spankStaked;

-    spankToken.transfer(msg.sender, staker.spankStaked);
+        totalSpankStaked = SafeMath.sub(totalSpankStaked, staker.spankStaked);
         staker.spankStaked = 0;

+        spankToken.transfer(msg.sender, spankToWithdraw);

+        emit WithdrawStakeEvent(msg.sender, spankToWithdraw);
     }
 ```
-It is possible for a staker to call `withdrawStake` multiple times, but because after the first time the `staker.spankStaked` would be zero, future calls would simply transfer zero SPANK to the staker.

 ### splitStake